Security-Onion-Solutions/securityonion-docs/architecture.rst

 Forward Node
 ~~~~~~~~~~~~

 A ``forward node`` forwards alerts and logs from :ref:`suricata` and :ref:`zeek` via :ref:`elastic-agent` to :ref:`logstash` on the manager node, where they are stored in :ref:`elasticsearch` on the manager node or a search node (if the manager node has been configured to use a search node).
-Full packet capture recorded by :ref:`stenographer` remains on the forward node itself.
+Full packet capture recorded by :ref:`stenographer` or :ref:`suricata` remains on the forward node itself.

 Forward nodes run the following components: